 Where is the apartment located?

+We're sure you've noticed that our city is a sprawling community with tons of different Orlando neighborhoods to choose from.
 Where is the place that you will be traveling most often (e.g. work or school) and how close is it to the apartment?
 Are you able to walk, bike, take the bus or do you need to drive?
 Is the commuting time what you are looking for?
 Pay attention to local places that you will visit frequently.
 Where are the grocery store, pharmacy, restaurants, and post office?
 You will be making regular trips to these locations so you want to make sure it is convenient to get there.
 Where is your child’s school?
 School districts play a huge role in deciding locations for families.

 When is apartment ready for you to move in?